CTFBonilla/TryHackMe-Reports/agentsudo/README.md

 	'''

 ftp > mget To_agentJ cute-alien.jpg cutie.png

 ftp > exit

-//all right so we've got all Chris' files, let's see what's headers

 - To_agentJ.txt

 		'''
 		Dear agent J,

 		All these alien like photos are fake!
 Agent R stored the real picture inside your directory.
 Your login password is somehow stored in the fake picture.
 It shouldn't be a problem for you.

 		From,
 		Agent C
 		'''

-//oh okay stenography

----Stenography---
+### Steganography ###

 - binwalk cutie.png -e
 - ls _cutie.png.extracted

 		'''
 		365  365.zlib  8702.zip  To_agentR.txt
 		'''
 	8702.zip is password protected
 		(see #Passwords#)